nijakow/42-lectures/C_Programming/01_Patterns.md

 ## The Layout of a Function

 Most functions that you will encounter tend to share some similarities.
-Let's call them the _Master Pattern_, as this will always be the pattern you'll start with.
+Let's call them the _Master Pattern_, as this will always be the pattern you'll start with when you're confronted with the task of creating a new function from scratch.

 I will give you an example with the `ft_bzero` function: